The Bird That Carried the Hero: Adamson, Fandor, and the Hindu Garuda

 The fandor, a giant bird trained by the Caligastia staff's council on animal domestication, is described in Paper 66:

 The fandor tradition was carried forward through the loyal staff after the rebellion and was available to the Adamic household.
-Adam and Eve used fandors for their aerial tour of the Garden of Eden (74:3.4).
-By the time of Adamson's departure from the second garden, fandors were part of the cultural repertoire the Caligastia loyalists and their Adamic successors had preserved.
+Adam and Eve used fandors for their aerial tour of the Garden of Eden:

-Adamson's travels to the north, his establishment of the Kopet Dagh civilization, and his periodic return journeys south to visit his parents (77:5.7) all place him in a historical context where the fandor as aerial vehicle was available and would have been used for extended travel.
-The text does not state explicitly that Adamson rode fandors, but the context makes it a plausible inference.
-The fandor was the aerial vehicle of his grandparents on both sides (Adam and Eve rode them in Eden; Ratta was the last pure-line descendant of the corporeal staff whose council had trained them).
-The seven-year round-trip visits between the Kopet Dagh and the second garden would have been considerably facilitated by fandor transport.
+The text does not state explicitly that Adamson rode fandors, and this article does not claim that it does.
+What the text supports is the surrounding context.
+The fandor was the aerial vehicle of his grandparents on both sides.
+Adam and Eve rode them in Eden, and Ratta was the last pure-line descendant of the corporeal staff whose council had trained them.
+The seven-year round-trip visits between the Kopet Dagh and the second garden would have been considerably eased by fandor transport.
+The mounted figure on a great bird was, on the Urantia account, a real feature of the world Adamson lived in.

 What the Urantia Book states directly is the cultural transmission.
-The Adamsonite substrate "persisted to become a latent part of the cultural potential which later blossomed into European civilization" (77:5.9), and in the Indian case, through the Aryan migration, into the cultural and religious life of ancient India.
-If the Adamsonite civilization preserved and used fandors for transport, the memory of the superhuman mounted on a giant bird would enter the substrate that later produced Hindu iconography.
+The Adamsonite substrate "persisted to become a latent part of the cultural potential which later blossomed into European civilization" (77:5.9), and in the Indian case the same passage numbers Adamson's descendants among the Andite-Aryan invaders of India (77:5.10).
+The Andite expansion eastward is described broadly:

 What the Ancient Source Says

 The Garuda figure is attested in Hindu literature from a very early period.
-The Mahabharata (composed across the fourth century BCE to fourth century CE) includes the extensive "Story of Garuda" (Mahabharata 1.14-34), which tells of Garuda's birth, his theft of the amrita (the nectar of immortality) from the gods, and his eventual service as Vishnu's vahana (mount).
+The Mahabharata (composed across the fourth century BCE to fourth century CE) includes the extensive "Story of Garuda" (Mahabharata 1.14 to 1.34), which tells of Garuda's birth, his theft of the amrita (the nectar of immortality) from the gods, and his eventual service as Vishnu's vahana (mount).
 The Garuda Purana is devoted primarily to funerary theology but includes substantial material about Garuda himself.
 The Ramayana treats Garuda as the supreme bird whose wings block out the sun.

-The comparative Indo-European tradition of the divine hero mounted on a giant bird is narrower than is sometimes claimed.
-Specific parallels exist: the Mesopotamian Anzu (treated in the Fandor-Anzu decoder article), the Thunderbird of Indigenous North American traditions, the Persian Simurgh.
+Doris Srinivasan's Many Heads, Arms, and Eyes: Origin, Meaning, and Form of Multiplicity in Indian Art (Brill, 1997) places Garuda in the broader iconographic context of the Indian tradition of animal mounts.
+The comparative Indo-European tradition of a divine hero mounted on a giant bird is narrower than is sometimes claimed.
+Specific parallels exist: the Mesopotamian Anzu (treated in the Fandor and Anzu decoder article), the Thunderbird of Indigenous North American traditions, the Persian Simurgh.
 What distinguishes the Hindu Garuda from these other traditions is the specific and persistent coupling with a single mounted rider over millennia of iconographic development.
 Most other giant-bird traditions are untamed.
 Garuda is not.
 Garuda serves.

 Why This Mapping Matters